-Faced with ever-shrinking apartments, inventive renters are treating their lack of space as a creative challenge, and sharing their decorating and storage solutions to help the rest of us maximize our square footage.
-They’ve found that when it comes to small-space furniture, IKEA has an abundance of solutions that can be applied and repurposed in a variety of ways, from clever storage ideas for small bedrooms to kitchen organization.
-Whether you’re moving into a dorm room or making the most of a tiny home, you can make it all work on a budget with these IKEA hacks for small spaces.
+Faced with ever-increasing rents and ever-shrinking apartments, inventive tenants are treating their lack of space as a creative challenge, and sharing their decorating and storage solutions to help the rest of us maximize our square footage.
+They’ve found that when it comes to small-space furniture, good ol’ IKEA has an abundance of solutions that can be applied and repurposed in a variety of ways, from clever storage ideas for small bedrooms and bathrooms to kitchen and bedroom organization.
+Whether you’re moving into a dorm room or making the most of a tiny home or studio apartment, you can make it all work on a budget with these clever IKEA hacks for small spaces.

 1. Hang Small Storage Containers